 Kathy A. Seabrook, CSP (US), CFIOSH (UK), EUROSHM president, Global Solutions, Inc., chair, Board of Directors at the Center for Safety and Health Sustainability and chair of the judges commented, “As Duty of Care has evolved, there is a direct correlation to the increasing importance and emphasis businesses around the world are placing on the safety and wellbeing of their workforce.
 This outcome is providing valuable insights into best practices around human social capital management.
 By recognising best in class organisations, globally, the Duty of Care awards are moving the agenda forward in this critical area.
 The 2018 Duty of Care awards attracted over 35% more entries than last year, demonstrating the increasing importance of people and Human Social Capital in Businesses’ corporate social responsibility strategies."

 The judging panel for the Duty of Care Awards included internationally recognised leaders in fields related to Duty of Care.
-For a full list of the judging panel, click here.

 For more information about the Duty of Care Summit and Awards, visit www.dutyofcareawards.org